marchc1/gm_laboratory/README.md

 # gm_laboratory

-A native modding experiments toolkit for Garry's Mod (only for x86-64 branch at the moment)
+A native modding experiments toolkit for Garry's Mod (only for x86-64 branch at the moment).
+Previously existed as https://github.com/marchc1/source-launchers-cs.
+While I still really wish this could be done in C#, getting ABI's to work was just going to be way too much, so I gave up on that approach.

 To use it, you will need to define GARRYSMOD_INSTALL_DIR in your environment variables.
 Just set this to the GarrysMod path with no trailing slash.